 C. Review student's IHP.

-Determine the insulin dose from the

-HEALTH CARE PROVIDER

-ORDERS

-All specialized procedures conducted in the school setting require written licensed prescriber orders and parent/guardian consent.
-The IHP also contains specific information about the student's target blood glucose level and standard of care instructions based on the test results.

-• Review the dosage prescribed for covering the carbohydrate intake and the correction scale or formula for covering excess glucose level.

-Refer to Carbohydrate Counting and Correction Dosage Calculation Handout
+Determine the insulin dose from the HEALTH CARE PROVIDER ORDERS All specialized procedures conducted in the school setting require written licensed prescriber orders and parent/guardian consent.
+The IHP also contains specific information about the student's target blood glucose level and standard of care instructions based on the test results. • Review the dosage prescribed for according the carbohydrate intake and the covering the carbohydrate intake and the correction scale or formula for covering excess glucose level.
+Refer to Carbohydrate Counting and